 - High blood sugar, diabetes or pre-diabetes.

-- Weakness of limb muscles, causing difficulty getting up from sitting position, climbing upstairs or raising the arms.
+- Weakness of limb muscles, causing difficulty getting up from a sitting position, climbing upstairs or raising the arms.

-What Causes Cushing’s Syndrome
+What Causes Cushing’s Syndrome?

-In a study from Sweden, researchers looked at the cases of endogenous Cushing’s Syndrome over a 15-years period.
+In a study from Sweden, researchers looked at cases of endogenous Cushing’s Syndrome over a 15-years period.
 They found a total of Eighty-two patients.
 The breakdown of various causes was as follows: Thirty-nine patients (48%) had pituitary tumor, 21 (26%) had ectopic ACTH-producing tumor, 17 (21%) had a benign adrenal tumor, and 5 (6%) had adrenal carcinoma.

-Cushing’s Syndrome VS Cushing’s Disease
+Cushing’s Syndrome vs. Cushing’s Disease

 Cushing’s Syndrome simply means you have a high level of cortisol.
 That’s why we also call it hypercortisolism.
-Cushing’s disease is high level of cortisol due to Pituitary tumor.
+Cushing’s Disease is high level of cortisol due to Pituitary tumor.

 A constellation of the above-mentioned clinical signs and symptoms in a patient who is on steroids is enough to make a diagnosis of Cushing’ Syndrome.